hEnayet97/Crowdfunding_ELT_Project/README.md

 * Tables were created to  specify the data types, primary keys, foreign keys, and other constraints using Postgres SQL

 # Findings
-This is how all the four tables are related with Contacts, Category, and Subcategory table having one to many relationship with the Campaigns table that has most of the data
+This is how all the four tables are related with Contacts, Category, and Subcategory table having one to many relationship with the Campaigns table.

 ![Tables ERD diagram](https://github.com/user-attachments/assets/382d8132-f058-4abb-abf3-a834f4ddfbe4)

 # Limitations